 Kansas State followed with two more 20-win seasons, compiling a 23-11 mark in 2010-11 and a 22-11 record during the 2011-12 season.
 The squad advanced to the NCAA Tournament third round both years, and finished third and fifth, respectively in the Big 12 during those seasons.

 Greenawalt has helped coach more than 10 all-conference players, including unanimous first team selection as well as the 2008 Big 12 Player and Freshman of the Year Michael Beasley, as well as two-time First Team All-Big 12 pick Jacob Pullen.
+He also tutored back-to-back SEC All-Freshman Team honorees in South Carolina's Michael Carrera and Sindarius Thornwell, while the duo, along with Duane Notice, earned postseason accolades from the SEC in 2016.

-Greenawalt also trained the women's basketball team at Kansas State, which captured the Big 12 regular-season championship in 2008 and advanced to the NCAA Tournament four times in the last five seasons, including the 2011-12 campaign.
+Greenawalt also trained the women's basketball team at Kansas State, which captured the Big 12 regular-season championship in 2008 and advanced to the NCAA Tournament four times in five seasons, including the 2011-12 campaign.

 Greenawalt joined the staff at Kansas State in April 2006 after spending the previous eight years in the strength and conditioning department at Cincinnati, including seven years as an assistant.
 During his time with the Bearcats, he helped the men's basketball program post a 144-54 record with five 20-win seasons and six postseason appearances, including five trips to the NCAA Tournament.
-He helped train seven professional basketball players, 13 NFL players and current Boston Red Sox infielder Kevin Youkilis during his time with the Bearcats.
+He helped train seven professional basketball players, 13 NFL players and former Boston Red Sox infielder Kevin Youkilis during his time with the Bearcats.
 Additionally, he assisted the women's basketball team to five trips to the postseason, including two NCAA Tournaments.

 Greenawalt earned his bachelor's degree in physical education and health from Muskingum College in New Concord, Ohio, in 1998.
 He was the starting linebacker for four years for the Muskies from 1993-96, earning All-Ohio Athletic Conference honors three times, and serving as team captain as a senior.
 He spent one season as an assistant football coach at his alma mater (1997-98), working with the inside linebackers and assisting with all aspects of the strength program.